Travel with Kids: Packing for our European Adventure

 What I wish I had packed when traveling with Kids

 - Butterfly Bandages.
 Dek took a tumble while we were in Tuscany.
 Regular bandages worked OK, but having a butterfly bandage on hand would have made life a lot easier.
 I was incredibly thankful that I had started carrying a small first aid kit after another fall the month before at the Big Four Ice Caves.

 And there you have it.
 Packing for 5 weeks in Europe is not rocket science.
 It isn’t even much different from any other trip you take.
 You just need to remember that less is always more; you can buy most things once you arrive, especially in Western Europe, and you don’t need an outfit for every occasion.
-H&M (a cheap European clothing store) is around every corner for that random event you never knew you would be attending.
+H&M (a cheap clothing store found across the globe) is around every corner for that random event you never knew you would be attending.
 They will appreciate your business I’m sure.